phoebe-p/FiTABM/README.md

 1. FiTABM.Rproj -- RStudio project
 2. 01-required_functions.R -- contains most of the necessary functions, except those for running in batches & actually executing the model.
 3. 02-run_functions.R -- contains the functions for individual and batch runs; all functions called by the individual run function are defined in 01-required_functions.R
+4. Documentation -- More extensive documentation
+5. In the folder *Data*:
-4. all_inst_1.csv and all_inst_2.csv -- data on individual PV installations in the UK.
+    + all_inst_1.csv and all_inst_2.csv -- data on individual PV installations in the UK.
 Big files!
-5. electricityprices.csv -- estimated electricity prices in the UK (annual, 2010-2016)
+    + electricityprices.csv -- estimated electricity prices in the UK (annual, 2010-2016)
-6. FiT_levels.csv -- Real feed-in tariff (FiT) levels in Great Britain (monthly, 2010-2016)
+    + FiT_levels.csv -- Real feed-in tariff (FiT) levels in Great Britain (monthly, 2010-2016)
-7. Incomelist.csv -- Income percentiles for the UK population
-8. LF_mean.csv -- Solar PV load factors per GB region
+    + LF_mean.csv -- Solar PV load factors per GB region
-9. mean-electricity.csv -- Mean electricity consumption, depending on household size and income
+    + mean-electricity.csv -- Mean electricity consumption, depending on household size and income
-10. median-electricity.csv -- Median electricity consumption, depending on household size and income
+    + median-electricity.csv -- Median electricity consumption, depending on household size and income
-11. owner_occupiers.csv -- number of households which occupy a home they own, in Great Britain (annual, 2010-2016)
+    + owner_occupiers.csv -- number of households which occupy a home they own, in Great Britain (annual, 2010-2016)
-12. population_mid2012.csv -- population estimates per GB region, from 2012
+    + population_mid2012.csv -- population estimates per GB region, from 2012
-13. PV_cost_data_est.csv -- PV cost data used in the model (monthly, 2010-2016)
+    + PV_cost_data_est.csv -- PV cost data used in the model (monthly, 2010-2016)
-14. real_dep_cap.csv -- Deployment caps implement on FiT scheme from October 2016
+    + real_dep_cap.csv -- Deployment caps implement on FiT scheme from October 2016
-15. README.md -- this file.
+6. README.md -- this file.